indradeepmastan/Notes/index.md

-This site is made for educational purpose.
+This documentation is made for educational purpose.